Father dies trying to save 5-year-old son from drowning in North Carolina river

-Witnesses said Braylin fell off the dock into the Neuse River when his father immediately jumped in to try and save him.
+Witnesses said Braylin Holman fell off the dock into the Neuse River.
+That's when his father, Sterling Holman, immediately jumped in to try to save him.

 A witness on the riverbank called 911 and a boater in the area floated in their direction to try to help.